Best Kayak Carts

 7: TMS Boat Kayak Canoe Carrier Tote Trolley (Budget Option)

-Made of aluminum piping and anodized stainless steel, this cart can hold up to 150lbs.
+Made of aluminum piping and anodized steel, this kayak cart comes in at a good price and has a weight limit of 150lbs.
 With a long tie-down strap for attachment, it works for all kinds of kayaks and canoes.
+However, the strap might not be sufficient to secure larger kayaks or on bumpy terrain.

 8: Malone Xpress Scupper-Style Kayak Cart

-Designed to fit all standard kayaks with scupper holes, this cart can carry up to 198lbs of cargo.
+Designed to fit all standard kayaks with scupper holes, this kayak cart has a 198lbs weight limit.
 The frame is made of non-corrosion aluminum so needn’t worry about it rusting away in adverse weather or salt-water.
-It also comes complete with a removable foam pad designed to protect your kayak from getting knocked around in transit.
+The plug in cart also comes complete with a removable foam pad designed to protect your kayak from getting knocked around in transit.

-This cart comes with variable width locking control which is able to adjust between 6.5” to 16.5”.
-This is ideal for someone who’s looking to transport various kayaks of different shapes and sizes (providing they have scupper holes of course).
+This kayak cart comes with variable width locking control which is able to adjust between 6.5” to 16.5”.
+This is ideal for someone who’s looking to transport various recreational kayaks of different shapes and sizes.

-And finally, the “Never-Go-Flat” wheels are measured at 10” and are suitable for multiple types of terrain.
+And finally, the “Never-Go-Flat” wheels are measured at 10” and are suitable for multiple types of terrain and great on rougher surfaces.

 9: Go2buy Boat Kayak Canoe Carrier Tote Trolley Cart

-This is another cart specifically made for kayaks with scupper holes.
-If you’re looking to buy this cart, you need to make sure that your scupper holes are at least 3/4” in diameter, otherwise the rods will not fit.
+This is another kayak cart specifically made for kayaks with drain holes.
+If you’re looking to buy this kayak cart, you need to make sure that your scuppers are at least 3/4” in diameter, otherwise the rods will not fit.

-The frame is made from durable aluminum and the spraying powder coated surface means that it is stable, robust and able to endure all weather.
+The durable aluminum frame and the powder coated surface means that it is stable, robust and able to endure all weather.
 Able to carry up to 120lbs of cargo, it comes with a rubber bumper to ensure the kayak doesn’t get scratched or bumped in transit.

 The wheels, at 9.4” are designed for easy mobility and the lightweight design ensures that it is easy to carry and transport.
 It is simple to assemble and easy to plug in to the kayak for a quick getaway.